linepogl/impartial-pipes/doc/Reducing/p_to_array.md

 ## p_to_array

-Partial function to evaluate an iterable into an array.
+Returns a partial function that evaluates an iterable into an array.

 ### Syntax
 ```php